HanaShamatah/Linux-Server-Configuration-AWS-Lightsail/README.md

    ```
    $ sudo ls /etc/sudoers.d
    ```
-   To add grader to the permiited sudo users, create an empty grader file in a new file in  sudoers.d directory using sudo nano command, then, add the following piece of code to it.
+   To add grader to the permitted sudo users, create an empty grader file in sudoers.d directory using sudo nano command, then, add the following piece of code to it.
    ```
    grader ALL=(ALL:ALL) ALL